vuanhle/vuanhle.github.io/intro.md

 ## Long-Term Positioning

-My long-term goal is to become a deep-tech investor-builder with research-level technical fluency.
-I want to identify underappreciated scientific breakthroughs, understand their limitations, help translate them into strategy, and support ambitious teams working on foundational technologies.
+My long-term goal is to become a deep-tech investor-builder with research-level technical fluency: someone able to identify underappreciated breakthroughs, understand their limitations, and help ambitious teams translate technical depth into scaling companies.

-The throughline is simple: start from real constraints, learn the science deeply, and use capital as a force for building.
+The throughline is simple: understand real systems, study the science deeply, and allocate capital toward technologies that expand productive capacity.

 <div class="frontier-gallery">
   <figure>